 Kite Fish & Dart Rays

-The figures shown in this image are assembled in the manner of the artist M. C. Escher, although they don’t have periodical order which is characteristic for his graphic work.
-The arrangement of the fish and rays is transferred from the predeccessor image, a quasiperiodic and geometric Penrose tiling.
+The figures shown in this image are composed in the manner of the artist M. C. Escher, but do not possess the periodic order characteristic of his graphic work.
+The arrangement of the fish and rays has been taken from the predeccessor image, a quasiperiodic and geometric Penrose tiling.

 The corners of the figures correspond to the corners of the geometric tiling, whereas the edges of the tiles are deformed to the outlines of the figures.